- Download our Moving to Portugal Guide (PDF)

 Driving in Portugal

-Generally, road conditions in Portugal are good, especially on the motorways that connect major cities.
+Road conditions in Portugal are generally good, especially on the motorways that connect major cities.
 However, there are secondary roads in rural areas of Portugal where driving conditions can be dangerous.

 It will probably take some time for expats to get used to interacting with Portuguese drivers.
-It's important to drive defensively as local drivers can be erratic at times.
-The Portuguese government has taken steps to alleviate the problems associated with aggressive driving by introducing harsh punishments for those caught speeding, driving without a valid licence or under the influence of alcohol or narcotics.
+It's important to drive defensively, as local drivers can be erratic at times.
+The Portuguese government has taken steps to alleviate the problems associated with aggressive driving by introducing harsh punishments for those caught speeding or driving without a valid licence or under the influence of alcohol or narcotics.

 Air travel in Portugal

 Domestic flights in Portugal are relatively expensive, so not many people fly within the country itself, and airports are largely used for international travel.
-Portugal's three international airports are in Lisbon, Faro, Porto, Funchal (Madeira) and Ponta Delgada (Azores).
+Portugal's three international airports are in Lisbon, Porto and Faro.